RubyNova/RubyNova/README.md

 ### Why hello there wonderful reader!

 My name is Matt, or as most people know me on the internet, RubyNova.
-I am a massive advocate for .NET, C#, and C++ as my friends would probably attest to by the fact I talk about it almost all the time.
+I am Microsoft MVP for Developer Technologies and a massive advocate for .NET, C#, and C++ as my friends would probably attest to by the fact I talk about it almost all the time.
 As such, its probably no surprise that I happen to own the C# Discord that is linked to by the .NET Foundation itself.

 I also absolutely love games development, graphics/rendering programming especially.
 So much so that I got the insane idea to write my own game engine with a few friends.
 It's easily the project I am most passionate about, and have sunk the most time into.
 The game engine, NovelRT, is probably my most creative outlet, and I am hoping long-term it will become really viable as FOSS.